The Eternal (band): History

 The Eternal's 2008 album Kartika may be seen as the band's most diverse and ambitious album to date.
 Guests on the album include Duncan Patterson (ex-Anathema, Antimatter and Íon) on mandolin, Nicholas Albanis (Dandelion Wine) on hammered dulcimer and Russian songstress Emily A. Saaen to name a few.

 Kartika was produced between December 2007 and May 2008, recorded at several studios in Australia including Mixmasters Studios, Adelaide and Palm Studios in Melbourne.
 It was mixed in Tallinn, Estonia by Endel Rivers at Palm Studios II and mastered at Crystal Mastering, Melbourne, Australia by John Ruberto.

 January 2009 saw the departure of co-founding member Chris Stevenson for personal reasons.
 Chris stated 'The Eternal was basically my life for a good 5 years and I loved every single moment of it!
 It was also an extremely gruelling experience, which at times took its toll on me on a personal level'.
 The band continued on as a 3-piece.

 The Eternal completed an extensive world tour in June 2009.
 The tour took the band through Australia, Japan, Europe, America, Canada and Mexico.

-In November 2009, the band commenced work on their fourth album Under a New Sun, it was produced by Jeff Martin, former singer of The Tea Party.
+In November 2009, the band commenced work on their fourth album Under a New Sun, it was produced by Jeff Martin, singer of The Tea Party.
 The album saw The Eternal experimenting more with the rock and eastern elements of their sound.
 Following the release of 'Under A New Sun' the band completed an Australian and New Zealand Tour.

 In 2011, the band enlisted second guitar player Brad Cook, a long time fixture in the Melbourne scene.
 The addition of Brad to the line-up helped to refocus the band and encourage them to commence work on the band's fifth studio album, When The Circle of Light Begins to Fade (October 2013).
 Martin Curtis-Powell (Cradle of Filth, My Dying Bride, Anathema) also stepped in to contribute keyboards on the album.

 Following the release of When The Circle of Light Begins to Fade the band toured Australia to celebrate their 10-year anniversary and also released a free EP entitled Sombre Light 2014 – 10th Anniversary E.P which contained re-recordings of material from their debut album The Sombre Light of Isolation.
 This release was also followed by national tours with Anathema, Amorphis and Uriah Heep.

 The band released Circle of Live, a live album/DVD in March 2015 which was also recorded on the band's 10th Anniversary tour in 2013.
 The band parted ways with guitarist Brad Cook in late 2015 and Martin Curtis-Powell has since become a full-time member of the band.

 In March 2016, The Eternal entered Kelsonic Studios (with singer/guitarist Mark Kelson handling production) to record their 6th full-length album.
 The album, titled Waiting for the Endless Dawn was released in August 2018.

 On 11 April 2024, the band announced their seventh studio album, Skinwalker, which was released on 28 June.